-This Free Shipping offer expires 12/31/24 and requires a $149 minimum purchase amount.
+Free Shipping offer requires a $199 minimum purchase amount.
+This offer expires 11/22/2024.
 This offer cannot be applied to previous purchases or combined with any other offer.
-This offer applies to Economy Shipping only for orders shipped within the lower 48 states; it cannot be applied to items with additional shipping charges, faster shipping or delivery services from our garden centers
+This offer applies to Economy Shipping only for orders shipped within the lower 48 states; it cannot be applied to items with additional shipping charges, faster shipping or delivery services from our garden centers.

 You planted your garlic last fall and waited patiently all winter long.
 Now that spring has arrived, you may be wondering: what is my garlic up to?